EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-01.md

 ```

 Share a printed or PDF **terminal cheat sheet** (Mac shortcuts on the left, Windows/WSL on the right) so students can reference commands after class.
-Flag the PowerShell equivalents as you demo (`Remove-Item`, `Get-ChildItem`, etc.) so Windows users can mirror the workflow.

 **Student Task:**
 - Type each command and observe the output.